MBV-Media/bambee-generator/README.md

 **Load dependencies (execute installation commands) of an existing Bambee WordPress theme:**
 ```
-# Go to the wp-content directory of your WordPress
+# Go to the direcotry of your bambee-theme installation
-cd wp-content
+cd wp-content/<theme-name>
-# RUn the generator sub-command
+# Run the generator sub-command
-yo bambee:loadDependencies
+yo bambee:init
 ```

 ### Getting To Know Yeoman